Oxaliplatin and capecitabine is a chemotherapy combination known as XELOX. This combination might also be called CAPOX, CAPE-OX or OxCap.

 Talk to your specialist or advice line before you stop taking a cancer drug.

-You have XELOX chemotherapy as cycles of treatment, each lasting 3 weeks (21 days).
-Depending on your needs, you may have between 6 and 8 cycles.
+Each cycle lasts 3 weeks (21 days).
+Depending on your needs, you may have between 4 and 8 cycles.

 You have each treatment cycle in the following way:

 - You have oxaliplatin as a drip into your bloodstream over 2 hours.

 - You take capecitabine tablets in the evening.

 - You take capecitabine tablets twice a day.

 - You take capecitabine tablets in the morning.